hergemony/quizmequick/README.md

 Welcome to this week's challenge!

-*QUIZ ME QUICK* 🕛
+*QUIZ ME QUICK* 🕛 🐸 💋

-This is a timed quiz designed to test the user's ability to answer a set question from a randomised set of questions.
+This is a quiz designed to test the user's ability to answer a set of question within a designated timeframe.
+To make the quiz more challenging, the user is penalised for incorrect responses by having time subtracted.

 Questions are created by Hergemony™ and are of a variety of topics.
 They are compiled with the help of the following source:

 https://www.quizbreaker.com/trivia-questions

+The quiz application uses HTML, CSS and Javascript.
+The use of Javascript is emphasised in providing quiz questions, collecting user data, determining whether answers match the correct answers, displaying answer to the user, generating scores, storing user initials and scores, appending a scoreboard at the end with option to return back to the beginning to recommence quiz.

 FEATURES:
 - Two HTML pages